RomekVinkeGit/reportGPT/README.md

 # Reshaped case

-An implementation of a Retrieval-Augmented Generation (RAG) system and table parsing system using LangChain, Chroma, OpenAI, and PDF processing utilities.
+An implementation of a Retrieval-Augmented Generation (RAG) system and table parsing system using LangChain, Chroma, Azure OpenAI, and PDF processing utilities.

 ## Setup